mangowm/mango-web/README.md

 ## About MangoWC

-MangoWC is a minimal, fast Wayland window manager with smooth animations, flexible layouts, and powerful features.
-Built on dwl for simplicity and performance.
+MangoWC is a lightweight, high-performance Wayland compositor built on dwl, designed for speed, flexibility, and a modern, customizable desktop experience.